 The purpose of this page is to help you build your own 1 to 10 Rheumatoid Arthritis activity level scale.
 In your personal case, the description of each level will be different as your symptoms will be different from mine.

 Then, keep track on a daily basis of how you feel, especially when you shift treatment or change something in your medication, or if you want to experiment with diet… Write every day what drugs you have taken or your diet change and how much if it has changed, then how you feel.
-Then you can use this data to create graphs in the style of those from my post called Blog > One year using Thunder God Vine.
+Then you can use this data to create graphs in the style of those from my post called Ressources > Three years taking Thunder God Vine overview.

 It’s better to evaluate at a time in the day where the rating is the worst.
 In my case, in the evening before I go to bed but it may be different for you.